The theory of half derivators: Introduction

 In Sections~\ref{sec:prelim} and \ref{sec:CAT}, we set up the 2-categorical context in which we are working.
 The calculus of mates is an essential proof technique, which we recall in Section~\ref{sec:calculusofmates}.
 We define (pre)derivators in Section~\ref{sec:preders} with an emphasis on the half derivator story.
 In Section~\ref{sec:2catofpreders} we define various 2-categories of derivators for examination, and in Section~\ref{sec:homotopyexactsquares} we prove some general results about all half derivators.

 The second goal of this paper is to develop in detail the particular theory of left pointed derivators for the purposes of studying derivator K-theory in \cite{Col20a}.
 The salient features of (bicomplete) pointed derivators are recalled in Section~\ref{sec:pointedders}, and we prove which features persist in half pointed derivators in the final Section~\ref{sec:halfpointed}.
 We conclude with some final comments about the specific category of half derivators appropriate for studying algebraic K-theory.
 These results previously appeared together with \cite{Col20a} in the author's doctoral thesis \cite{Col19b}, and all acknowledgements therein apply here.
 In particular, thanks are due to the UCLA derivator seminar: Paul Balmer, Kevin Arlin (n\'e Carlson), Ioannis Lagkas, and John Zhang.
+Finally, we thank the anonymous referee for their careful reading and suggestions that improved the flow of this paper.